7Cedars/loyalty-program-contracts/README.md

   - [ ] test if different logics work.
 - [x] Build, deploy, test function to (de)select redeem contract for loyalty prgram.
   - [x] pretty much add and delete addresses frm whitelist addresses.
+- [ ] Implement ERC-6551: Token Based Accounts.
+  - [ ] Create mock registry on Anvil chain / in registry address
+  - [ ] Setup registration of minted loyalty cards
+  - [ ] integrate addresses into logic of contract: add modifier: onlyLoyaltyCards.
+  - [ ] Setup tests: can they be transfered to and between customers.
+- [ ] Refactor loyaltyNfts to ERC-1155.
+  - [ ] Refactor (and simplify) batch minting loyaltyNfts
-- [ ]
+- [ ] Need to add reentrancy guard to LoyaltyProgram.
+See note on safeTransferFrom in erc1155.

 **At this stage I have a minimal PoC**

 - Next steps - optimise functionality and UI / UX:
-- Implement ERC-6551: Token Based Accounts.
-  - Actually creates a loyalty card (instead of address based account.)
-  - Enables loyalty cards to be swapped, to have multiple loyalty cards of single vendor, etc etc.
 - Implement indirect funding
   - Don't know the exact name, but vendor should pay for gas - not customers.
 - Implement account abstraction